Where to Run

 Time to drive from Coffs Harbour: 1 hour

-Description: The Wonga Walk starting at Dorrigo Rainforest Centre is a very popular walking loop but also a great short run.
-There are toilets, water and information boards.
+Description: The Wonga Walk starting at Dorrigo Rainforest Centre is a very popular walking loop but also a great short run with toilets, water and information boards.
+Start before 9:00am to beat the crowds.

-On this route, you will pass Crystal Shower Falls and Tristania Falls as you run through some of the best rainforest anywhere.
+On this route, you will pass Crystal Shower Falls and Tristania Falls as you run through World Heritage listed rainforest.
 Finish at the Dorrigo Skywalk.

 #13 Korora Escarpment